Law Enforcement

 Exhausting All Alternatives before Deadly Force

-A common concept in police reform efforts is the need to require officers to exhaust all alternatives before resorting to deadly force.
+A common discussion point is the question of whether officers should be required to exhaust all alternatives before resorting to deadly force.
 In practice, this is an unrealistic expectation that fails to account for the split-second decisions officers may have to make and rapidly evolving incidents.
-There is no general law that every alternative must be exhausted before using deadly force.
-Instead, courts have settled on the finding by the Supreme Court in Graham v Connor (1989)—that the force used by an officer should be “objectively reasonable” given the totality of the circumstances known to the officer.
-Lexipol applies the same Graham reasonableness standard to all uses of force, including deadly force.
 This does not mean, however, that officers shouldn’t consider other alternatives before using deadly force when they can—they should, and Lexipol policy supports doing so.
+It is best practice and Lexipol’s position that, in each circumstance they encounter, officers should consider other alternatives before using deadly force when circumstances reasonably permit.
 Lexipol policies make it clear that officers may only use reasonable force, and, in a number of situations, recommend or prescribe actions and alternatives that make it less likely an officer will need to use deadly force.

 Learn More